David Stybr: Engineer and Composer

 4. E-Flat Major

-3. Alternate Scales
+4. Alternate Scales

 1. Pentatonic: C# D# F# G# A# C# (Black Keys only)

-The Pentatonic Scale can be regarded as played on only the black keys of the piano, or any other scale with identical intervals.
+The Pentatonic Scale can be regarded as only the black keys of the piano, or any other scale with identical intervals.
 This scale is commonly used in Oriental music, and Claude Debussy was quite fond of it.
 Debussy confounded most of the harmony professors because he broke most of the rules, but his ingenious music speaks for itself.

-1. Claude Debussy: Estampes: Pagodes: excerpt
+1. Claude Debussy: Estampes: Pagodes (excerpt)

 2. Whole-Tone: C D E F# G# A# C

-1. Claude Debussy: L'Isle Joyeuse: excerpt
+1. Claude Debussy: L'Isle Joyeuse (excerpt)

 2. David Stybr: Brass Quintet in C Minor: IV.
-Finale: Allegro Molto (5:10) (MP3: 1.24 MB)
+Finale: Allegro Molto (5:10)

-This establishes a firm C Major tonality, then abruptly transitions to the Whole Tone scale.
+This establishes a firm C Major tonality, then abruptly transitions to the Whole-Tone scale.

 3. Chromatic or Twelve-Tone

-1. Atonal / Serial
+2. Atonal / Serial / Dodecaphonic

-2. Tonal Chromaticism
+3. Tonal Chromaticism

 4. Microtones

 So far we've taken the standard scale, listened to 4 of its basic modes, then tried different subsets of the scale, from 5 notes to 12.
 And now for something completely different.
 What is unusual about this scale?
 I'll give you a hint.
-So far we've discussed music based on the diatonic scale, and our chromatic scale is based on 12-note equal tuning.
+So far we've discussed music based on the diatonic scale, and our chromatic scale based on 12-note equal tuning.

 1. Easley Blackwood: Suite for Guitar in 15-Note Equal Tuning: IV.
 Gigue